If you don’t know what to serve with tamales, here is a simple guide that can help you surprise your friends and family.

 Traditionally, beans or rice is what goes with tamales.
 Sometimes, when tamales are prepared on the street, there isn’t a side dish, and people eat them on the go.

-However, if you are making a Mexican plate with tamales as a central point, here are ten recommendations that you can serve with them.
+However, if you’re making a full-course meal with scrumptious authentic Mexican dishes and tamales as a central point, here are 10 recommendations you can consider.

 Bonus, find the list of popular toppings and sauces to serve with tamales!